Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Add examples (images) of a working environement after applying the customizer in Linux
 - [ ] help message: arguments refactor with format
 - [ ] customizer.sh help, customizer install, customizer uninstall, customizer parallell [install| uninstall]
+- [ ] Let uninstall run as normal user for the right features

 #### Coming features
 - [ ] Why some programs such as pycharm can not be added to favourites from the task bar? (related to launchers and how executables are related to launchers)